storj/docs/code/Style.md

 ## Dates and UTC

 Remember that Go stores time zone as part of `time.Time`.
 This means that date/times that are functionally equal may not be `==`.
 When storing a date/time to a database, make sure you use `timestamp with time zone`.
 It takes up the same amount of room as a `timestamp` but automatically ensures the time is saved in UTC.
-Finally, realized that dates stored in a database may lose/alter their time zone information.
+Finally, be aware that date.times stored in a database may lose/alter their time zone information.
 This is particularly important when using `time.Time` in a way where binary equality matters, such as they key in a `map[time.Time]`.
 In that case, always convert the date/time to UTC in your Go code first.

 https://wiki.postgresql.org/wiki/Don't_Do_This#Don.27t_use_timestamp_.28without_time_zone.29